NouamaneTazi/mathemaroc/add_graphql_query.md

 # How to add a graphql query

-* You can test your graphql queryies using the [GraphQL Playground](https://app.contentful.com/spaces/8cgixl4nm4b7/apps/app_installations/graphql-playground/graphql) App on Contentful
+* You can test your graphql queryies using the [GraphQL Playground](https://app.contentful.com/spaces/8cgixl4nm4b7/apps/app_installations/graphql-playground/graphql) App on Contentful. (make sure to add query variable: `{"locale": "ar"}`)

 Example of a query: